Negative Autonomy - The Democratic Need For Negative Freedom Of Information

 Laws, at their core, represent norms that are designed to safeguard things of value, and this protection can be achieved both through action and abstention.
 Action refers to actively ensuring the presence or establishment of something, while abstention involves refraining from actions that would undermine the desired state.
 For instance, peace can be defined negatively as the absence of war, highlighting the avoidance of conflict.
 On the other hand, peace can also be defined positively as the encompassing presence of harmony, emphasizing the proactive pursuit of a harmonious state.

-If privacy is achieved by seclusion, negative privacy is achieved by absence of involvement.
-Negative privacy enables individuals to think about being influenced without consent as a violation of their rights.
+If privacy is achieved by seclusion, negative privacy is achieved by absence of inclusion.
+Negative privacy enables individuals to think about being included in information exchange without consent as a violation of their rights.
 Recognizing this term makes it easier for individuals to say “no” while making it easier for policy makers to say “yes”.

 The FOIA Paradox